 Requirements for opening a company in Vietnam

 The main requirements that investors should respect when opening a company in Vietnam will generally depend on the company type that they have selected for incorporation; various procedures can appear depending on the economic sector in which the company will activate.
-However, in most of the cases, the procedure for company incorporation in Vietnam will follow the same basic steps.
+However, in most of cases, the procedure for company formation in Vietnam will follow the same basic steps.

 Most of the times, entrepreneurs from other countries will decide on the foreign-owned limited liability company which allows for operations in various industries.
 From this point of view, IT, manufacturing, trading and educationare open to full foreign ownership.
 Tourism is one of the industries which require a local partner in Vietnam.

 Among the requirements which need to be respected for company registration in Vietnam, we must mention the fact that the company must have a local address in the country.
 The foreign investor can start with a virtual office addressprovided by our representatives and he or she can change the address along the way.

 If in some cases the shareholding structure of the company is flexible, the resident director requirements imply for any type of company to have at least one resident director.
 The appointed director of the newly founded company does not have to be a resident in Vietnam at the moment when the company is incorporated, but he or she should have a residential address in this country.

 Our local consultants can explain in detail the main requirements to comply with in the first stage of company incorporation in Vietnam and can handle some of the procedures on behalf of investors unable to travel here.
 Our team can represent foreign businessmen through the power of attorney.